Rudxain/RX-wiki/Silence Disguised as Words.md

 They argue for minutes, almost 1 hour, and nobody wants to admit they're wrong.
 Finally, they all go home, ignoring what everyone said.

-All of their claims can be easily reduced to **empty statements**.
+All 3 of their claims can be easily reduced to **empty statements**.
+Those claims are **data that doesn't hold information**.
 In logic, every empty-statement has a negation that's "just as plausible" as the original, rendering both claims **useless** when it comes to explaining reality.

 ## See also
 - [FSM](https://en.wikipedia.org/wiki/Flying_Spaghetti_Monster)